ov-integrations/module-template/installation/params/README.md

 ## Module Params
-Module-level param provides functionality to set user-defined, custom parameters in the Module Wizard and use it across the Module.
+Module-level param provides functionality to set user-defined, custom parameters in the Module Wizard and use them across the Module.

 | Property  | Description |
 | ------------- | ------------- |